CyrusOfEden/iterm-workspace/README.md

 Enter **iterm-workspace**: ⚡️ Configuration-based iTerm scripting for instantly starting up your project workspace.

-Let's look at a sample configuration file for a JavaScript project.
+Let's look at how **iterm-workspace** can help you jump into developing by lowering the barrier to getting started.

 ## JavaScript Project Example